23 Technical SEO Checklist to Improve Site Ranking and User Experience

-It should be considered the Step 1 of Technical SEO rather I would say, one among the priorities while you are creating your site.
+It should be considered Step 1 of Technical SEO rather I would say, one among the priorities while you are creating your site.
 With undefined and poorly designed website structure, it is very difficult for crawlers to understand what page to display a user and thus, due to this may crawling and indexing issues exist.
 Site Structure includes everything from Basic designing to Hard Technicals to be taken care of.
-If a site structure is completely organised, you can say that more than 75% of your Technical SEO is done.
+If a site structure is completely organized, you can say that more than 75% of your Technical SEO is done.

 Make your URLs easy to understand and SEO Friendly.
 Also, Putting your pages under different categories gives Google extra context about each page in that category.

-Role and Relevance of the URLs in Technical SEO:
+Role and Relevance of the URLs in Technical SEO

 Every web page on your site must have only one URL.
-These URLs should have short, clear and friendly sequencing that should not confuse the search engines spiders and humans.
+These URLs should have short, clear, and friendly sequencing that should not confuse the search engines spiders and humans.

 Examples of URLs:

-You should have Paginated URLs:
+You should have Paginated URLs

-Researches and studies show that users and Google bots like dedicated single page content.
+Researches and studies show that users and Google bots like dedicated single-page content.
 So, make sure you have paginated URLs (SEO Friendly URLs).